 As a result, they’re less likely to be effective – as less of the active ingredient is absorbed into the bloodstream.
-The same applies to the active ingredient in Viagra.
-The more alcohol you’re drinking, the faster your body will break down the Sildenafil – meaning less of it gets to where it needs to go.
+So, the more alcohol you’re drinking, the faster your body will break down the Sildenafil in Viagra – meaning less of it gets to where it needs to go.
 The effect there will be visible: the stiffer the drink, the less stiff your erection.

 Alcohol and Erectile Dysfunction

 There’s another thing we should mention: heavy alcohol use reduces your ability to get it up in the long term.
 Knowing this, you might be using Viagra to help a problem to which alcohol has contributed.
 Given this, more alcohol might not be wise.

 The science here is fairly clear.
 A famous study from 2007 found that, among men who are dependent on alcohol, 72% had some sort of sexual dysfunction – with ED one of the most common.
 Another study conducted in Italy also found that men consuming more than three units of alcohol daily were 40% more likely to have ED.
 To drive the point home, a further study found a strong correlation between alcohol use and cardiovascular disease, which is thought to make ED more likely.